 - the application of the skills of research, analysis and writing about literature at an advanced level.

-- Completion of an academic portfolio, self-directed research and writing and formal oral presentations are required.
+- Completion of an academic portfolio, self-directed research and writing presentation and formal oral presentation are required.

 - Senior standing in credit hours (90 or more hours)